-My kids are getting restless for Halloween, so I’m thinking about pulling together an impromptu pumpkin carving party to hold them over.
+As the kids get restless for Halloween, we’re thinking about pulling together an impromptu pumpkin carving party to hold them over.
 It’s the perfect way to kick off fall and get excited about the upcoming holidays.
 Even better, it’s a low-key, easy kind of party to throw, busy schedule and all.

 I’ve gathered a few of my favorite tips for hosting a low-stress, but still really fun pumpkin carving party for kids, from what food to serve to which tools to have on hand.
 And I even found some creative non-carving ideas if you don’t feel like supervising children with knives all party-long.
 Which, of course, I totally understand.

 This post contains affiliate links and some purchases may generate a small commission to help support our team at no additional cost to you

 This post has been updated for 2023